 We know that we should limit the amount of sugar we eat, but sometimes it can be hard to tell just how much sugar is in food.
 Food labels can be confusing and often lead us to believe a food is healthy when it’s actually packed full of sugar.
 Even ‘no added sugar’ products can contain a lot of naturally occurring sugars.
-Here is my simple guide to understanding nutrition labelling and figuring out exactly how much sugar is in your food…
+Here is a simple guide to understanding nutrition labelling and working out exactly how much sugar is in your food…

 Check the ‘nutrition information’ on the back of the label.
 If the food doesn’t have a label then look it up on the Nutrition Data website.